What is idiopathic pulmonary fibrosis?

 - heart failure in the right ventricle, because of how hard the heart is working to pump blood through the damaged arteries in the lungs

-Unfortunately, few treatment options exist.
-And, out of the available treatment, they vary in effectiveness.
-Sometimes, your doctor may recommend a combination of treatments, such as:
+Unfortunately, few treatment options currently exist.
+The available treatments vary in effectiveness.
+Your doctor may recommend a combination of treatments, such as:

 - medications like corticosteroids and antibiotics